MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     balance forward accounts.

 Mark the information to print on the statements—credit limits, payment terms, finance charges, and messages.
-If you’re using national accounts, you also can include individual child statements.
+If you're using national accounts, you also can include individual child statements.

 1. Choose E-mail Options to open the E-mail Statements Options window, where